mystoryfantacy/BlackJack-Solver/README.md

 ```

-Because of the simplicity of BlackJack and the small state space, Monte-Carlo method can get best performance
+Because of the simplicity of BlackJack and the small state space, Monte-Carlo method can get the best performance
 in this game.
 A DNN trained with data sampled in Monte-Carlo algorithm can get the second best performance.
 And a simple
 empirical algorithm does well unexpectedly.
 It's possible to traverse all states exhaustedly and the analytic algorithm
  indeed did in this way.
 However the performance is a little upset maybe due to I mistook something.
 I also tried an algorithm